 As shown in the top graph above, home buyers have seen steadily (though slowly) declining mortgage interest rates over the past two years despite some increases over the past seven months.
-The current average rate of 3.86% is among the lowest rates we have seen in the past several years.
-The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past four years, declining from 5.9% to 4.4%.
+The current average rate of 3.76% is among the lowest rates we have seen in the past several years.
+The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past four years, declining from 5.5% (in 2012) to 4% (in 2015).
 A low local unemployment rate and low mortgage interest rates continue to help our local housing market remain stable.